aleen42/PersonalWiki/projectManagement/review/review.md

 - It is important for the activity list and activity attributes to be in agreement with the work breakdown structure.
 - A dependency pertains(屬於) to the sequencing of project activities or tasks.
 - Network diagrams are the preferred technique for showing activity sequencing.
+- A Tracking Gantt chart is based on the percentage of work completed for project tasks or the actual start and finish dates.

 #### False